Marcelo Simões

-Marcelo Godoy Simões is a Brazilian-American scientist engineer, professor in Electrical Engineering in Flexible and Smart Power Systems, at the University of Vaasa.
+Marcelo Godoy Simões is a Brazilian-American scientist engineer, Visiting Professor at Hope College in Holland, MI (2025–2026).
+Professor Emeritus (2021-2025) at the University of Vaasa.
 He was with Colorado School of Mines, in Golden, Colorado, for almost 21 years, where he is a Professor Emeritus.
-He was elevated to Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for applications of artificial intelligence in control of power electronics systems.
+He transition to independent consulting through MGS Engineering, where he will provide technical representation for hardware-in-the-loop (HIL) software and digital twin training.He was elevated to Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for applications of artificial intelligence in control of power electronics systems.